brillout/wildcard-api/readme.md

 If all you need is to retrieve/mutate data from within your frontend code, then Wildcard offers a very easy way.
-All you have to do is to create JavaScript functions and all you need to know is written in this little Readme.
+All you have to do is to create JavaScript functions and all you need to know is written in this tiny Readme.

-If third parties need to be able to retrieve/mutate your data then REST and GraphQL are better suited.
+If third parties need to access your data then REST and GraphQL are better suited.
 A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties who need a stable and long-term contract with your API.
+With third party we denote anyone who you're not willing to modify your API for.

 For quickly evolving applications, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.